Law, Innovation and Technologies PG (11471.1)

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||Flexible||Dr Alison McLennan|

-Teaching in this unit is case-study based.
-Readings and other material will be provided in each week's module on Canvas or pointed to in lectures and tutorials.
-Students are encouraged to read widely, deeply and autonomously.
+Further readings and material will be provided via Canvas or pointed to in the lectures and tutorials.
+Students are encouraged to read widely and autonomously.

 You are expected to: